siddhi-potdar/social-distancing-ml/README.md

  Download COCO trained-model from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) and extract it.
 For this project we have used **"faster_rcnn_inception_v2_coco"**.
 You can change the model depending on your computing resources.

 ## Testing Environment
--Operating System : Ubuntu 18.06
+- Operating System : Ubuntu 18.06
--Python version : Python 3.5.2
+- Python version : Python 3.5.2
--Tensorflow version : 2.2.0
+- Tensorflow version : 2.2.0
--OpenCV version : 4.2.0
+- OpenCV version : 4.2.0

 ## References